Evidences of low-diffusion bubbles around Galactic pulsars: Model for the and -ray emission from a PWN

 PWNe are thought to accelerate and inject $e^{\pm}$ in the ISM up to VHE (see, e.g., \cite{1996ApJ...459L..83C,Amato:2013fua,Gaensler:2006ua}).
 A rapidly spinning neutron star, or pulsar, formed after a supernova explosion, is likely the engine of this process.
 The rotation of the pulsar induces an electric field that extracts $e^-$ from the star surface.
 These $e^-$ lose energy via curvature radiation while propagating far from the pulsar along the magnetic field lines, and the energetic emitted photons create a wind of $e^{\pm}$ pairs in the intense neutron star magnetic field.

+For the sake of completeness, we here briefly recall the basic understandings of the PWN evolution, which is then treated effectively.
 According to \cite{1996ApJ...459L..83C,Amato:2013fua,Gaensler:2006ua}, the initial phase of the PWN evolution, called free expansion phase, occurs in the first few thousands of years.
 At this stage, the pulsar wind is surrounded by the expanding shell of the supernova remnant (SNR), which moves at a speed of about $5-10 \cdot 10^{3}$ km/s, while the pulsar located at the center of the SNR has a velocity of the order of $400-500$ km/s.
 The expansion velocity of the pulsar wind increases constantly with time, and the size $R$ of the PWN goes as $R\propto t^{1.2}$ \cite{1977ASSL...66...53C}.
 During the free expansion, the pulsar wind expands very fast while the SNR ejecta interacts with the ISM creating a forward and reverse shock.
 The PWN reaches, at this stage, a size of about 10 pc.

 After a few thousands years, the reverse shock moves inward and interacts with the outward moving PWN shock.
 This interaction constitutes a termination shock, and its bulk energy is dissipated into a relativistically, magnetized fluid, which shines as a PWN.
 The total energy of the SNR exceeds the one of the PWN by one or two orders of magnitude, so that the PWN can be compressed by up to a factor of 10 \cite{2009ApJ...703.2051G}.
 During this process the PWNe experiences a series of contractions and expansions until a steady balance is reached.
 Once the reverberations between the PWN and the SNR reverse shock have faded, the pulsar can again power a bubble steadily expanding as $R\propto t^{1.2}$ for $t<\tau_0$ and $R\propto t^{0.3}$ for $t>\tau_0$, where $\tau_0$ is the pulsar decay time \cite{1984ApJ...278..630R,2001A&A...380..309V}.
 Therefore, at a time larger than $\tau_0$ the PWN size is not expected to have a strong evolution with the pulsar age.
 The $e^{\pm}$ pairs produced in the pulsar magnetosphere reach the termination shock and, due to the severe energy losses, their energy is at most a few tens of GeV.
 The termination shock is the place where particle acceleration eventually occurs, and a relatively large fraction (up to few tens of percent) of the wind bulk energy is converted into accelerated pairs.
 They then radiate into a photon spectrum extending from radio frequencies to TeV $\gamma$-rays, through synchrotron and ICS processes.